An Efficient Frequency Diversity Scheme for Ultra-Reliable Communications in Two-Path Fading Channels: Outage Probability

-The first shown outage probability $\varepsilon$ is for the single frequency case, where $\varepsilon$ is determined by rate $R_1$ from \eqref{eq:rate-single-freq}.
-It can be seen that there are zero outages below a rate of around $\SI{51.1}{\kilo\bit\per\second}$, which corresponds to the worst-case rate over the considered distance interval~$[\dmin, \dmax]$, cf.~Example~\ref{ex:rate-comparison}.
-As mentioned in Remark~\ref{rem:zoc}, this also corresponds to the \gls{zoc}.
+The first shown outage probability~$\varepsilon$ is for the single frequency case, where $\varepsilon$ is determined by rate~$R_1$ from~\eqref{eq:rate-single-freq}.
+It can be seen that there are zero outages below a rate of around $\SI{51.1}{\kilo\bit\per\second}$, which corresponds to the worst-case rate over the considered distance interval~${[\dmin, \dmax]}$, cf.~\autoref{ex:rate-comparison}.
+As mentioned in \autoref{rem:zoc}, this also corresponds to the \gls{zoc}.
 Above this rate, the outage probability slowly increases.
-In contrast, when using two frequencies in parallel, the increase of the outage probability is much steeper for an increasing rate threshold $r$.
+In contrast, when using two frequencies in parallel, the increase of the outage probability is much steeper for an increasing rate threshold~$r$.
 This indicates that the rates are more concentrated at similar values over all distances in the considered interval.
-This property can also be observed in Fig.~\ref{fig:rate-comparison}.
-It is similar for both the exact outage probability based on $R_2$ from \eqref{eq:rate-sum-general} and the upper bound $\overline{\varepsilon}$ determined by $\underline{R_2}$ from \eqref{eq:rate-lower-bound}.
-Due to this step-like behavior, the $\varepsilon$-outage capacity for small $\varepsilon$ is significantly higher for two frequencies compared to the single frequency case.
+This property can also be observed in \autoref{fig:rate-comparison}.
+It is similar for both the exact outage probability based on $R_2$ from~\eqref{eq:rate-sum-general} and the upper bound~$\overline{\varepsilon}$ determined by $\underline{R_2}$ from~\eqref{eq:rate-lower-bound}.
+Due to this step-like behavior, the $\varepsilon$-outage capacity for small~$\varepsilon$ is significantly higher for two frequencies compared to the single frequency case.
 This includes the \gls{zoc}, which is at around $\SI{636.8}{\kilo\bit\per\second}$ for the upper bound.
 In the context of ultra-reliable communications, we are typically interested in outage probabilities lower than $10^{-5}$~\cite{Bennis2018}.
 In this regard, the advantage of the proposed frequency diversity scheme can clearly be seen. \end{example}

-However, since the assumption of a uniform distribution of the distance in Example~\ref{ex:out-prob-uniform-dist} seems arbitrary, we now evaluate a more realistic example of a \gls{uav} flying above flat terrain.
+However, since the assumption of a uniform distribution of the distance in \autoref{ex:out-prob-uniform-dist} seems arbitrary, we now evaluate a more realistic example of a \gls{uav} flying above flat terrain.
+Additionally, we consider a different frequency band in order to demonstrate that our proposed scheme also works for modern 5G~NR frequency bands.